-Amendment 80 also modified the application of a groundfish retention standard (GRS) that apply to all Amendment 80 vessels fishing in the BSAI.
+A minimum groundfish retention standard (GRS) applies to all Amendment 80 vessels fishing in the BSAI.
 The GRS was recommended by the North Pacific Fishery Management Council (Council) as Amendment 79 to the BSAI FMP in June 2003, published as a final rule in April 2007, and became effective in 2008.
 As originally recommended by the Council in April 2003, the GRS applied only to non-AFA trawl catcher/processors equal to or greater than 125 feet length overall (LOA).
 All Amendment 80 vessels over 125 feet would have been required to comply with the GRS recommended by the Council under Amendment 79.
 Under the GRS, Amendment 80 vessels are required to retain a minimum amount of all groundfish harvested.
 The percentage of catch that must be retained was 65 percent in 2008, increasing to 75 percent in 2009, 80 percent in 2010, and 85 percent in 2011 and all future years.

 Amendment 80 modified the GRS as recommended under Amendment 79 in two critical ways.
-First, the GRS was extended to apply to all non-AFA trawl catcher/processors operating in the BSAI without an exemption for vessels under 125 feet LOA.
-Therefore, all Amendment 80 vessels regardless of size would be required to comply with the GRS.
+First, the GRS was extended to apply to all non-AFA trawl catcher/processors operating in the BSAI, without an exemption for vessels under 125 feet LOA.
+Therefore, all Amendment 80 vessels, regardless of size, are required to comply with the GRS.
 Second, Amendment 80 modified the method of calculating the total retention of catch that applies to cooperatives.
-Under the GRS as modified by Amendment 80, each vessel participating in the limited access fishery must ensure that it meets the GRS requirements based on the amount of catch retained by that vessel.
-Vessels participating in a cooperative can aggregate the total catch by all vessels in the cooperative and the total retained catch by all vessels in the cooperative.
-Therefore, vessels with poorer retention rates may have an incentive to join a cooperative with other vessels have a better retention rate and are able to offset the lower retention rate of those vessels.
-Similarly, vessels with a higher retention rate may be desirable as cooperative members because their retention rate may help ensure the cooperative meets the GRS.
-Vessels participating in the limited access fishery may have greater difficultly meeting the GRS if they cannot coordinate with other vessels.
-As the GRS increases, individual vessels with lower retention rates may have greater difficulty meeting the GRS if they cannot coordinate with other vessels in a cooperative.
+Under the GRS as modified by Amendment 80, each vessel participating in the limited access fishery must ensure that it meets the GRS requirements, based on the amount of catch retained by that vessel.
+Vessels participating in a cooperative can aggregate the total catch and total retained catch by all vessels in the cooperative.
+Therefore, vessels with poorer retention rates may have an incentive to join a cooperative with other vessels that have a better retention rate and are able to offset the lower retention rate of those vessels.
+Vessels participating in the limited access fishery may face increasing difficultly meeting the GRS if they cannot coordinate with other vessels.
+As the GRS increases, individual vessels with lower retention rates may have greater difficulty meeting the GRS, if they cannot coordinate with other vessels in a cooperative.

 The proposed action would modify the requirements that Amendment 80 QS holders would need to meet in order to form a harvesting cooperative and receive an exclusive allocation of Amendment 80 species and associated PSC that are incidentally taken during the prosecution of BSAI groundfish fisheries.
 This action would not modify the specific species that are allocated, the amount of the TAC allocated to the Amendment 80 Program, the specific percentage of catch that must be retained under the GRS, or how the GRS is calculated.
-Since the implementation of the Amendment 80 Program in 2008, some Amendment 80 sector participants have expressed concern that the current requirements necessary to form a cooperative could impede the ability to form a cooperative and receive an exclusive allocation of Amendment 80 species.
-This could disadvantage participants, and require then to continue to "race for fish" instead of receiving the benefits of cooperative relationships.
+Since the implementation of the Amendment 80 Program in 2008, some Amendment 80 sector participants have expressed concern that the current requirements to form a cooperative could impede formation of a cooperative, so as to receive an exclusive allocation of Amendment 80 species.
+This could disadvantage participants, and require them to continue to "race for fish", instead of receiving the benefits of cooperative relationships.